catern/supervise/README.md

 the unlinkwait process will exit and the write-side file descriptor it holds will be closed.
 So by using unlinkwait in conjunction with a fifo, we can have the reference counting behavior we desire.

-Interestingly,
+As an interesting side note,
-if an "flink" system call was added, which takes a file descriptor currently not linked in to the filesystem, and a path, and creates a new link at that path, this logic would no longer be correct.
+if an "flink" system call was added this logic would break down.
-(Since link count could increase from 0.)
+"flink" would take a path, and a file descriptor which currently has a link count of zero, and creates a new link to that file descriptor at that path.
-In fact I think it would become fundamentally impossible to do this kind of reference counting across the filesystem and file descriptors: link count and POLLHUP are two pieces of information read from separate interfaces, and you would want to destruct your resource when link count is 0 and you are receiving POLLHUP, but there's no (existing) way to check both of those atomically.
+In fact iI think it would become fundamentally impossible in the presence of flink to do this kind of reference counting across the filesystem and file descriptors: link count and POLLHUP are two pieces of information read from separate interfaces, and you would want to destruct your resource when link count is 0 and you are receiving POLLHUP, but there's no (existing) way to check both of those atomically.